Nuxt

-Using Pinia with Nuxt.js is easier since Nuxt takes care of a lot of things when it comes to server side rendering.
+Using Pinia with Nuxt is easier since Nuxt takes care of a lot of things when it comes to server side rendering.
 For instance, you don't need to care about serialization nor XSS attacks.
-Pinia supports Nuxt Bridge and Nuxt 3, for bare Nuxt 2 support, See below.
+Pinia supports Nuxt 3 and 4.

 Installation

-We supply a module to handle everything for you, you only need to add it to buildModules
+We supply a module to handle everything for you, you only need to add it to modules

 in your nuxt.config.js